Kuala Lumpur is one heck of a travel destination! It’s exciting, modern yet traditional and above all entertaining!

 Taman Negara is a 130 Million-year-old virgin rainforest.
 It’s sometimes dubbed as the oldest in the world, although, that’s also debatable.
 Either way, it’s ancient and a truly beautiful place to visit and one of the best day trips from Kuala Lumpur.
 In fact, if you have time we suggest you overnight there!

-Some of the most popular activities in Taman Negara national park include Night Junglewalk (which you won’t be able to do), Trekking to Bukit Teresek, Canopy Walkway (closed temporarily), Rapid Shooting and visit Kampung Orang Asli (aborigine settlement).
+Some of the most popular activities in Taman Negara national park include Night Junglewalk (which you won’t be able to do), Trekking to Bukit Teresek, Canopy Walkway (closed temporarily), Rapid Shooting, and visiting Kampung Orang Asli (aborigine settlement).
 However, simply walking through the forest is great fun.
 We always enjoy trekking in Malaysian parks and national parks.
 Both the fauna and flora and wonderful.

 by Ivan of Mind the travel